nikogian/my-projects/README.md

 Bill and expense splitting project is made for oop & gui practice.

-Game theory is a very interesting on-going project which simulates real-world problems, tactics and human behavior issues.
+Game theory is an on-going project which simulates real-world problems, tactics and human behavior issues.